How to Write Character Descriptions That Work (With Examples)

 What to Do (and What to Avoid) When Describing Characters

-When you’re describing characters:
+When you’re giving physical descriptions of your characters:

-• Don’t give us a huge chunk of description all at once.
+- Don’t give us a huge chunk of description all at once.
 This is a bad idea not only because it halts the forward momentum of your narrative but also because the reader’s unlikely to remember most of it anyway!

-• Try describing one character through another character’s eyes.
+- Try describing one character through another character’s eyes.
 This can help reveal a lot about the person looking at them as well as the one who’s being observed, and it works very well if you’re using a third-person limited perspective.

-Description is the thing I struggle with most in writing, and I try to do a fairly minimal amount of it!
-I’ll give you a few examples from Lycopolis, though, and explain why I wrote them in the way I did:
+Description is the thing I struggle with most in writing, so I try to get away with a fairly minimal amount of it!

 Example #1: